EMH Recovery Concludes $550K Capital Campaign

 An anonymous donor gave $100,000, while other contributors included the City of Brockton, the Claddagh Fund, and the Catholic Health Foundation.

 The recently completed capital campaign was the second for EMH.
-Its first, conducted in 2012, raised $360,000, which also funded the purchase and renovation of what came to Blake House.
+Its first, conducted in 2012, raised $360,000, which also funded the purchase and renovation of renovation of a property now known as Blake House.

 EMH Recovery was founded in 2005 to take over from Catholic Charities the responsibility of operating Edwina Martin House, a 23-bed recovery home in Brockton for women with addictions.